VEWOXIC/MEME-Indexer/README.md

 I am still a full-time PhD student, the maintainance may not be in time.
 I finish this app in 1 week with the help of ChatGPT.

+- [ ] iOS app is still in development.
 - [ ] Batchity the index building process.
 - [ ] Make it look better.
 - [ ] Maybe personalize the searching result on your device.